Design and Innovation

 Prerequisite: Instructor Approval and Design to Entrepreneurship (Honors)

 This advanced studio course is designed to give students the time and resources to create powerful, innovative solutions to 21st-century problems.
 The course comprises one or multiple long-term projects of the student’s choosing.
-As a studio class meeting with the Advanced Innovation Tech Studio class, students will work independently and share their progress with the class each week.
+As a studio class meeting with the Advanced Studies Innovation Tech Studio class, students will work independently and share their progress with the class each week.
 Students are expected to compete in design competitions and serve as mentors and ambassadors for the Design & Innovation program.

-• Advanced Innovation Technology Studio (Honors)
+• Advanced Studies Innovation Technology Studio

 2 semesters, 1 credit